dolphindb/release/1.20/README.md

 * Added parameter 'regularizationCoeff' to function `logisticRegression`. (**1.20.3**)
 * Added parameter 'parallel' to function `backup` to support parallel backup. (**1.20.3**)
 * The configuration parameter 'dfsReplicaReliabilityLevel' now can take the value of 2, which means the replicas are distributed to different machines if resources permit. (**1.20.3**)
+* Can use more than 2 grouping columns in the "pivot by" clause of a SQL statement.
+Can also use multiple metrics in the "select" clause when a SQL statement has the "pivot by" clause. (**1.20.4**)
+* Can subscribe to a DolphinDB stream table from external network. (**1.20.4**)
+* Aggregate functions such as `avg`, moving window functions such as `mavg`, and cumulative window functions such as `cumavg` all support matrix input.
+The calculations are conducted within each column of the matrix. (**1.20.5**)

 > Bug fixes: